 Clarifications of federal legislation

-Ministry of Construction of Russia Letter No. 26459-KhM/08 On the Performance by Design Organizations of Work to Survey Building Structures of June 20, 2018
+Ministry of Natural Resources and Environment of Russia Letter No. 05-12-32/5143 On the Submission of Information for Environmental Engineering Surveys of February 20, 2018

 Amendments to the laws of St. Petersburg and Leningrad Region